Medical devices in clinical trials

 In Europe, the MDR requires a medical device to undergo clinical investigation in order to be CE marked – a requirement for entry onto the European market.

-While there are similarities between clinical trials of drugs and those of medical devices, there are also some key differences.
-The biggest difference is that medical device trials only involve participants that are intended to benefit from the device – e.g. those with the disease a medical device is designed to monitor.
+The biggest difference is that medical device clinical trials only involve participants that are intended to benefit from the device – e.g. those with the disease a medical device is designed to monitor.

 There are three stages of medical device clinical research: